-In late August I had surgery to repair a tear to the labrum in my right hip, so I’m off recuperating at the moment.
+In late August I had surgery on my right hip, so I’m off recuperating at the moment.
 I have another four weeks in a rib-to-knee hip brace, and on crutches, unable to drive.
 Becalmed here at home, I’m trying to catch up on some long-form reading, and am listening to a lot of podcasts (thank you, Radiotopia), but if you wonder what really fills my days, see left.
 This lovely Schwinn exercise bicycle is a key part of my new physiotherapy regime, which keeps me surprisingly busy.

 Energy Transitions collaborator and friend Dr. John Parkins has been in the news this week, talking about recent results published in Energy Policy about residential solar technology adoption in Canada.
 In the U of A news feed, Folio, John is quoted: “If you are immersed in an environment where these technologies are all around you, they become more familiar and doable”.
 This shows how important landscape norms are to our shared and individual sense of what is possible and desirable.
 He goes on to advocate more numerous and prominent installations of solar infrastructure in public buildings, to expedite the creation of norms that facilitate a transition to renewable energies like solar.
 View the great Global News interview with John here.

 The variety of farm geographies in Nova Scotia, by number of parcels and time to drive across.